Hillary-KG/datastructures-algs/README.md

 # datastructures-algs
-A DSA compliations just for fun the fun of it
+A DSA compilation just for fun the fun of it!